-- Client: French Ministry of Finance and Ministry of Economy
+- Client: French Ministry of Economy and Finance

 - Implementation period: January, 2015 - December, 2015 (Completed)

 How did France perform in leveraging private climate finance as a result of French public sector interventions?

 In addressing the challenges of ‘climate change’, substantial investments in climate mitigation and climate adaptation are required in the decades to come.
 During the Conference of Parties (COP) under the UNFCCC in Copenhagen (2009) it was decided that the rich developed countries will support the developing countries with USD 100 billion per year to spend on climate related projects.
 The EU and other developed countries understand the USD 100 billion as mentioned in the Copenhagen commitment as originating from both public (national or multilateral) or private sources, when the latter is mobilised by public intervention.
 This report tries to estimate and analyse the mobilisation of private climate finance as a result of bilateral French public interventions over the period 2013-2014.
 This study was commissioned not only to get better insight into the figures but also to better understand the (rather complex) methodological issues that are involved in these calculations.
 As such, the study has contributed to the work of the OECD-hosted Research Collaborative on Tracking Private Climate Finance.